Brandon1S/EyeSort/README.md

 # EyeSort
-A generalized BINLISTER toolbox adaption to handle more robust criteria and filtering.
+A generalized BINLISTER toolbox adaption to handle more robust criteria and labeling.

 More to follow...